Nominating and Corporate Governance Committee Charter

 The Committee shall consist of a number of directors fixed from time to time by the Board of Directors, not less than two.
 The members of the Committee shall be appointed and may be removed by the Board in its discretion, and shall serve for such term as the Board determines or until their successors are elected or appointed.
 The members of the Committee shall meet the independence requirements of the listing standards of The New York Stock Exchange.
 Committee members may be removed by a majority vote of the Board in its discretion.

 The Committee shall meet as often as its members shall determine to be necessary, or as meetings may be called by the Chair of the Committee, any two members of the Committee or the Chairman of the Board, but in any event shall meet at least three times each year.
 The Committee may invite members of management or others to attend meetings and/or to furnish pertinent information.
-The Committee may also meet in executive session as required.
+The Committee may also meet in executive session as it determines is advisable or required.
 The Board shall appoint one member of the Committee as Chair.
 The Chair of the Committee shall be responsible for scheduling all meetings of the Committee, determining the agenda for each meeting (following consultation with other members of the Committee and with management), presiding over meetings of the Committee and coordinating reporting to the Board.
 In the absence of the Chair, the majority of the members of the Committee present at a meeting shall appoint a member to preside at the meeting.
-A majority of the members of the Committee shall be present at each meeting of the Committee to establish a quorum and a vote of a majority of the members present will constitute an act of the Committee.
+A majority of the members of the Committee shall constitute a quorum for the transaction of business and a vote of a majority of the members present will constitute an act of the Committee.

 The Committee may form and delegate authority to subcommittees when appropriate.